 In fact, they are a great source of antioxidants and other nutrients.

-And if you decide to try it, you’ll find some tips on how to choose the best ones for eating and how to prepare them.
+Keep reading to find out the pros and cons of eating tea leaves and if you decide to try it, some tips on how to choose the best ones for eating and how to prepare them.

 Are tea leaves edible?